githubb-userr/js-book/js-book/chapter 9.md

 In the middle part, we define where the loop ends.
 In the last part, we're declaring what happens right before the loop ends.

 Typically you use some variable, and default back to i.
 If you have a for loop inside a for loop, to avoid using i, we default to j and so on.
+Usually you don't have so many loops inside each other that you use z, and if you do you have some serious code readability issues.